 Each governing body levies transfer taxes and fees at different rates.
 Here’s a breakdown:

 State transfer taxes

 State transfer taxes are the only one-size-fits-all tax for home sales in California.
 The state levies a transfer tax of $0.55 per every $500 of home value.
 For example, a seller in Tahoe who sells their property for the median home price of $480,000 will pay the same tax rate as a seller in Orange who sells their home for the local median home price of $790,000.

 However, note that the common denominator here is the rate, not the amount due.
 Since taxes are commensurate with home value — assuming our example sellers each had a home of median value — the seller in Orange would end up paying $869 in state transfer taxes as compared to the seller in Tahoe, who would only pay $528.

 Counties in California can also leverage taxes on title transfers.
 However, unlike state transfer taxes, county transfer tax rates vary widely across the state.

 For example, a couple selling a home in Los Angeles County would pay a county transfer tax of $1.10 per $1,000.
 Whereas, a couple selling in Napa County would only pay $0.55 per $1,000.
-If these sellers’ homes were of equal value, the Los Angeles couple would pay double the amount in county transfer tax compared to the couple in Napa.
+If these sellers’ homes were of equal value to other houses for sale in Los Angeles, this couple would pay double the amount in county transfer tax compared to the couple in Napa.

 City transfer taxes